tabreturn/tabreturn.github.io/_posts/2019-01-15-processing.py_in_ten_lessons--05-_art_of_the_state.md

     <figcaption>Opening the playlist.csv file in LibreOffice Calc.</figcaption>
 </figure>

 However, CSV files do not always rely on a comma to delimit each field.
-For example, tab and space-separated values are common, too.
+For instance, tab and space-separated values are common, too.
 To read in text text-based files, Processing uses a `loadStrings()` function

 If you want to experiment with the CSV code that follows, you can create a new "csv" sketch now.
 However, you may find that reading over the content is enough to grasp it.
 Then, you can begin coding again when you encounter the game sales chart task.